JulioDan57/P02-Telesport/README.md

 - `components` folder: contains every reusable components
 - `pages` folder: contains components used for routing
 - `core` folder: contains the business logic (`services` and `models` folders)

-I suggest you to start by understanding this starter code.
-Pay an extra attention to the `app-routing.module.ts` and the `olympic.service.ts`.

-Once mastered, you should continue by creating the typescript interfaces inside the `models` folder.
-As you can see I already created two files corresponding to the data included inside the `olympic.json`.
-With your interfaces, improve the code by replacing every `any` by the corresponding interface.

-You're now ready to implement the requested features.

 Good luck!